PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 One of the possible reasons that `kube-proxy` cannot run correctly is that the required `conntrack` binary cannot be found.
-This may happen on some Linux systems, depending on how you are installing the cluster, for example, you are installing Kubernetes from scratch.
+This may happen on some Linux systems, depending on how you are installing the cluster, for example, you are installing PlaidCloud from scratch.
 If this is the case, you need to manually install the `conntrack` package (e.g. `sudo apt install conntrack` on Ubuntu) and then retry.